-Texas cases often use the terms interchangeably, but there may be a distinction between "disgorgement" of ill-gotten profit and "forfeiture" of agreed compensation.
-George Roach, Texas Remedies in Equity for Breach of Fiduciary Duty: Disgorgement, Forfeiture, and Fracturing, 45 ST. MARY'S L.J.
+Texas cases often the use terms interchangeably, but there may be a distinction between "disgorgement" of illgotten profit and "forfeiture" of agreed compensation.
+George Roach, Texas Remedies in Equity for Breach of Fiduciary Disgorgement, Forfeiture, Fracturing, 45 St. Mary's L.J.
 367, 372-73 (2014).